-In some parts of the Basin, consumptive water use, developments on floodplains and regulation of flow by dams make it difficult to restore some of the ecologically important flows to the environment.
+In some parts of the Basin, consumptive water use, developments on floodplains and regulation of flow by dams make it difficult to restore some of the ecologically important flows to the environment, particularly larger flows beyond the river channel and onto the floodplain.
 Constraints include physical structures such as weirs, locks, dams, low-lying bridges and water pumps, and issues that arise from the policies and rules that determine how water is managed and infrastructure is operated.
-Introducing constraints to the river system has added to the disconnection between rivers and their associated floodplains, which has impacted the overall health of the system.
+Introducing constraints to the river system has contributed to the disconnection between rivers and their associated floodplains, which has impacted the overall health of the system.